 The above is a daunting and difficult question.
 However, the simple answer is yes …possibly!

-There are a few important factors you should consider before making a medical negligence claim.
+There are a few important factors you should consider before making a medical negligence claim with regards to NHS malpractice.
 Firstly, and most importantly, is to establish whether your circumstances and the medical issue you’ve experienced are sufficient for actual grounds for negligence, or simply to make a complaint.

 The NHS has well-established complaints procedures that are designed to resolve NHS negligence claim issues quickly and efficiently and to identify faults in procedures and make recommendations to put them right.
 All NHS complaints are dealt with by the NHS Patient Advice and Liaison Service (PALS).
 The PALS charter is not responsible for disciplining or dismissing medical practitioners, or for deciding on or awarding compensation.

 However, if you believe that you have suffered injury, pain or loss due to a specific act of a medical practitioner or the general level of care received, then you may have cause for a clinical negligence claim against the NHS.
-If you believe that you deserve compensation for the negligent act and its impact on your health and wellbeing, then you need to seek advice on making a medical negligence claim.
+If you believe that you deserve compensation for the negligent act and its impact on your health and wellbeing, then you need to seek advice on suing the NHS by way of a medical negligence claim.

 How would I claim against the NHS?